zdyn/coverflow.js/README.md

-## Description
+# Coverflow

 A jQuery plugin that allows you to display images in a coverflow.
-Currently only works in webkit browsers.
+Currently works only in webkit browsers.

 ## Usage